Skip advert

 Verdict - Is the GWM Ora 03 a good car?

-While it does have its flaws, a competitive price, well-made interior, and a usable electric range make the GWM Ora 03 one of the best small electric cars you can buy.
-Add on top a five-star Euro NCAP safety rating and it almost appears as if the cat got the cream.
-This is an increasingly competitive class, however, and the MG4 is more fun to drive and has a bigger boot.
+While it does have its flaws, a competitive price, a well-made interior, and a usable electric range make the GWM Ora 03 one of the best small electric cars you can buy.
+Add on top a five-star Euro NCAP safety rating and decent range and there are plenty of reasons to consider the 03.
+This is an increasingly competitive class, however, and the MG4 is more fun to drive and has a bigger boot, while the 03 also has overly nannying safety tech.

 GWM Ora 03 range